 What are the course requirements for the online Certificate in GIS and the Master of Science in GIS programs at Johns Hopkins?

 There are two online GIS programs at Johns Hopkins University.
 The first is a graduate certificate in GIS, which explores the many facets of GIS.
-Students choose 5 out of 6 courses in the certificate program.
-These courses include Web Mapping, Geographic Information Systems, Remote Sensing, Spatial Data Analysis, Geospatial Data Modeling, and Development and Management of GIS Projects.
+Students choose 5 courses in the Certificate program.
+These courses include Web GIS, Geographic Information Systems, Geospatial Statistics, Spatial Analytics and Programming in GIS.
 These 5 courses can be completed in as little as one year.
 Each course is equivalent to 4 academic credits.

-The Master of Science in GIS builds upon the certificate program to include advanced studies in GIS system architecture.
-The 5 out of 6 courses that comprise the certificate are also the core courses of the Master of Science degree program.
-In addition to the core courses, students are required to complete 4 additional elective courses plus a Capstone project as the end of the program.
-For the Capstone project, students select a qualified mentor who guides and assists them in developing the project.
-The Capstone project requires the student to develop a research problem, identify the data necessary to address the problem, devise the modeling or analytic approach used to investigate the problem, and then present a research paper detailing their approach, findings, recommendations, conclusions, and avenues for further research.
+The Master of Science in GIS builds upon the certificate program to include advanced studies in geospatial technology, data science, and predictive analytics.
+The 5 courses that comprise the certificate are also the core courses of the Master of Science degree program.
+Students are required to complete the 4 out of 5 core courses, 5 additional elective courses plus a Capstone project as the end of the program.
+For the Capstone project, students select a qualified mentor who guides them in developing the project.

 What is the emphasis of the GIS program?